 “We shall both die in your rosary”

 “Punk” as a musical form, is typically defined by its amateurism and unrefined character—DIY, anti-establishment, typically aggressive and filled with tension.
-It was utterly democratic, and proved an efficient medium for venting rage and counter-cultural discontent.
+It was messy and utterly democratic, and proved an efficient medium for venting rage and counter-cultural discontent.
 The rowdy, drunken scene that grew out of Britain in the mid-1970s was in every way a response to the “flower power,” pop and rock of the 1960s and the folk and glam of the early 70s; an expression of the social upheavals, tension, and economic decay happening in the UK and elsewhere at the time.
 Punk was working-class youth picking up guitars and screaming into microphones in dank, beer-soaked pubs and seedy nightclubs; shaving their heads and generally misbehaving.
 Punk also was—and is, arguably—an ethic; an approach to creativity and self-expression that eschews trends, fashion, commercial considerations, and anything resembling a bourgeois status quo.
 It has become synonymous with individualistic non-conformity.

 Elizabeth Fraser, Robin Guthrie, and Will Heggie were too young to have been much a part of the punk scene’s early years; by the time they came of age it was in full-swing.
 In 1980 they were barely out of their teens, and the music and the attitude of punk inevitably made its mark on them.
 “Punk to us didn’t mean your clothes,” Guthrie told Martin Aston many years later, “but doing what you want.
 Self-expression.
 A teenage cry for help.”